How to Learn German by Visiting Art Museums (for B1+ learners)

 - You can start and stop whenever you want

 - You can listen to the chapters as often as you like

 - You can switch between German and English

 - You can enjoy artwork quietly before turning the device on

-- You can walk around in your own pace
+- You can walk around at your own pace

 - You won’t be surrounded by nerdy art historians

 As you can see, the advantages are numerous.
-In any case, when it comes to practicing German, we really recommend to use one of the techniques mentioned above.
+In any case, when it comes to practicing German, we really recommend using one of the techniques mentioned above.
 Which one works best for you is dependent on how you learn best.
 For example: